 The film is visually stunning but some found it boring.

-Three teachers on the way to a ball game are held hostage by two sociopathic teenagers when their car breaks down.
-Forced to submit to the thrill-killers twisted games, the teachers must try to buy enough time to escape
+the way to a ball game are held hostage by two sociopathic teenagers when their car breaks down.
+Forced to submit to the thrill-killers twisted games, the teachers must try to buy enough time to escape with their lives.

 B-movie legend Arch Hall, Jr., plays the giggling psycho Charlie and his performance, whilst never subtle, is constantly unsettling and vicious.
 Writer/director James Landis crafts a tight, real-time thriller that never